mgildea87/CVRCseq/README.md

 This file computes the fraction of reads in peaks (FRP) and outputs a table with FRP, total fragments, and fragments within peaks.

 ## workflow/envs/CVRCseq.yml
-This file contains the conda environment info used by this pipeline.
+This file contains the info for the conda environment used by this pipeline.

 ## Usage